sayaliKutwal/SPAIC-Intro-to-Pyorch/README.md

 # SPAIC-Intro-to-Pyorch
-## Colab nottebooks for Intro to Pytorch
+## Colab notebooks for Intro to Pytorch with answers